Free Consultation

 The study concludes that females are more susceptible to brain injury and spinal injury because of differences in neck strength and musculature.
 In addition, the positioning of head restraints and seating positions are not configured for the shorter female stature.
 The study posited that car safety devices have been designed with a male template and car manufacturers may need to consider designing safety features which can accommodate gender differences.

 The lead author of the study, Dipan Bose states that for now, “female drivers can ensure that their safety systems perform optimally, including maintaining a good belt fit and correct seating posture.”
-Grazian and Volpe hopes that the results of this study are heeded by the car industry and advises their clients to review the National Highway Traffic Administrations website to determine the best seating position for safe operation of the vehicle and maximum protection in the event of a motor vehicle accident.
+Grazian and Volpe (now Lloyd Miller Law) hopes that the results of this study are heeded by the car industry and advises their clients to review the National Highway Traffic Administrations website to determine the best seating position for safe operation of the vehicle and maximum protection in the event of a motor vehicle accident.

 About the Author

 Kurt D. Lloyd is a plaintiff’s trial lawyer who focuses on medical malpractice and other catastrophic injury cases.
 He lives in Chicago and represents injured clients throughout Illinois.
-He is also the founder of Lloyd Law Group, Ltd.
+He is also the founder of Lloyd Miller Law, Ltd.